appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 ![Configuration of the Task](</img/ecs-task-def_(1)_(1)_(1)_(2)_(1).png>)

 4\.
 Select the default Task execution IAM role (**ecsTaskExecutionRole**).
-AWS will create one for you if you do not have one.
+AWS creates one for you if you don't have one.

 5\.
 Set the required **task size** (memory & CPU)